 As you can see, there are a lot of factors to deal with!
 After spending hours on this spreadsheet and still not getting any closer to an accurate number, I called it quits.

 To remind myself in future years why I made this decision, I wrote a list of reasons.
-Anytime I question myself for not calculating our savings rate, I’ll remember this list:
+Anytime I question myself for not calculating our saving rate, I’ll remember this list:

-Why I’m okay with not tracking our savings rate
+Why I’m okay with not tracking our saving rate

-- It only takes a few minutes to figure out our approximate savings rate.
+- It only takes a few minutes to figure out our approximate saving rate.

-- Having an approximate savings rate is good enough for me!
+- Having an approximate saving rate is good enough for me!

-- Knowing our savings rate neither motivates nor influences us to save more.
+- Knowing our saving rate neither motivates nor influences us to save more.
 That’s because we’re saving as much as we can all the time.

 - I can redirect my time to more valuable or enjoyable tasks.